 Replanting payment inspections are to be prepared as final inspections on the claim form only when qualifying for a replanting payment.
-Non-qualifying replanting payment inspections (unless the claim is withdrawn by the insured) are to be handled as preliminary inspections.
+Non-qualifying replanting payment inspections are to be handled as preliminary inspections.
 If the acreage qualified for a replanting payment on the initial farm visit, a Certification Form may be prepared.
 Refer to the LAM.